Every other Tuesday, you’ll get actionable tips to land your dream job. Subscribe

 • Long-sleeved shirt – White is your best choice.

-• Belt — Choose a dark color that coordinates with your suit and shoes.
+• Belt – Choose a dark color that coordinates with your outfit and shoes

 • Hosiery — Wear stockings in a neutral color with a skirt suit, knee-highs or trouser socks with pants.

-• Hair — Keep your hairstyle simple and elegant.
+• Hair – Keep your hairstyle simple and elegant.
 Consider an up-do or polished ponytail.
 Touch up those roots if you color your hair.
-In all cases, make sure your hair is clean and neat.
+In all cases, make sure your hair is clean and neat, trimmed and combed (beards, goatees or mustaches should also be well groomed).

 • Accessories — Carry a professional-looking briefcase or portfolio

-• Cover up your tattoos until you’ve wowed them with your skills and personality.
+• If you’re applying to a conservative firm, it’s best to cover up your tattoos until you’ve wowed them with your skills and personality.

-• If you are pierced anywhere but in your ears, leave the jewelry at home for the first interview at least (again, until you’ve impressed with your other qualities).
+• If you’re pierced anywhere but in your ears, leave the jewelry at home for the first interview at least (again, until you’ve impressed them with your other qualities).
 The idea isn’t to force you to conform, but to avoid snap judgments that can hurt your chances.

 • Consider buying something new for a big interview.
 A new suit, shirt, or tie can give you an extra boost of confidence.